camunda/camunda-docs/docs/self-managed/optimize-deployment/rest-api/variable-labeling.md

 Status 204.

 ## Example 2

-Delete a label for a variable belonging to a given process definition by inputting an empty String for its value.
-If there is no label for the given variable in Elasticsearch then no operation is being conducted.
+Delete a label for a variable belonging to a given process definition by inputting an empty string for its value.
+If there is no label for the given variable in Elasticsearch, no operation is being conducted.

 ### Request

 POST `/api/public/variables/labels`

 Request Body: